Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Differences between the versions:
 - Files for building a new model for version `3.2.x` can be created using the labeling tool found [here][fr_labeling_tool].
 - In version `3.1.x` the `use_training_labels` keyword argument was used to indicate whether to use labeled data when creating the custom model.
 - In version `3.2.x` the `use_training_labels` keyword argument is not supported since training must be carried out with labeled training documents.
-In order to extract key-value pairs from a document, please refer to the prebuilt model "prebuilt-document" which extracts entities, key-value pairs, and layout from a document.
+Additionally train without labels is now replaced with the prebuilt model "prebuilt-document" which extracts entities, key-value pairs, and layout from a document.

 Train a custom model with `3.1.x`:
 ```python